 Together and augmented with this tacit knowledge of running an online fashion marketplace, we can further provide our customers with a flexible solution that is built for scale.

-Another critical aspect of running an online marketplace is ensuring an up-to-date product catalog.
+Another critical aspect of running a clothing marketplace is ensuring an up-to-date product catalog.
 Onport enables you to import vendor product catalogs, directly from their e-commerce stores and publish them on your store, using supported front end solutions.
 Onport allows you to save time by mapping product attributes automatically.
 For example, for products with different sizing options (small, medium, large) you’ll also be able to automatically map vendor sizing to your store.

 A good return policy is a must for your customers - the dress that didn’t fit, the shoes that ended up being too tight.
 Onport enables you to offer them a simple, speedy and reliable returns process, allowing you to issue returns authorizations automatically, as soon as your customers request them.
 Onport even provides returns shipping labels to make the process totally pain-free for every customer.

 An efficient shipping strategy is a key ingredient in the success of your marketplace.
 With Onport, you can generate shipping labels with a bundled USPS account as well as generate shipping labels with any carrier using 3rd party carrier services such as Shippo, Shipstation, Shippypro just to name a few.
 You can also provide labels to your vendors to ship the order directly.

 For shipping rates, you can define and blend shipping rates at checkout considering parameters such as Origin, Destination, # items, Vendors in the order, order value and thresholds - allowing you to always ensure that your margin is protected and that your business remains profitable at all times.

 Onport is designed to be truly malleable to a customer's requirements - thanks to our composable architecture.
 But what do we mean by this?